HEXACO Personality Test explained

 Hexaco personality test - Toolshero

 HEXACO Personality Test: this article describes the HEXACO Personality Test, developed by Kibeom Lee and Michael C. Ashton in a practical way.
 After reading you will understand the basics of this powerful personal and self analysis tool.
-The article contains a general explanation of the method and its traits.
+The article contains a general explanation (meaning) of the method and its traits.
 Enjoy reading!

 What is the HEXACO Personality Test?